ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 MAKE SERVICES EXTERNALIZABLE

- e APIs from your backend to other backends, or your backend to fron - tends, should be thought of as generic-purpose APIs that could be con - sumed by third parties. is forces you to maintain several good design habits, including ensuring that interfaces are comprehensible on their own (domain-driven design), and using sensible authentication mecha - nisms and appropriate high-level ownership abstractions in data design.
+The APIs from your backend to other backends, or your backend to fron - tends, should be thought of as generic-purpose APIs that could be con - sumed by third parties. is forces you to maintain several good design habits, including ensuring that interfaces are comprehensible on their own (domain-driven design), and using sensible authentication mecha - nisms and appropriate high-level ownership abstractions in data design.
 And, on the off chance you do one day wish to externalize a service, the road to doing so will be much shorter.

 USE AS FEW LANGUAGES AS POSSIBLE